Last updated: July 05, 2025

 The YAML configuration file stores both the table details and checks configurations.

-In this example, we have set three minimum percentage thresholds levels for the check:
+In this example, we have set the minimum percentage threshold level for the check:

 - error: 99.0%

-The highlighted fragments in the YAML file below represent the segment where the profiling sql_condition_passed_percent
+The highlighted fragments in the YAML file below represent the segment where the monitoring daily_sql_condition_passed_percent_on_table

 check is configured.